 Montessori Education: The Nine Senses

-In Montessori education, one of the main features is using all of the senses in an educational environment.
-By creating situations where children learn using more than one sense, they are able to remain engaged and retain their learning.
+One of the main components of the Montessori pedagogy is using all of the senses in an educational environment.
+By creating an environment in which children learn using more than one sense, they are able to remain engaged and retain their learning.

 Visual Discrimination

-Visual discrimination teaches children to differentiate between forms, colours and sizes.
-Learning to differentiate helps children to sort and it’s taught through objects that can be “sorted” or interacted with in different ways.
+Visual discrimination teaches children to differentiate between forms, colours, and sizes.
+It helps them tell things apart.
+Learning to differentiate helps children to categorize and is taught through objects that can be “sorted” or interacted with in different ways.

 Tactile